apfaudio/tiliqua/gateware/docs/custom_dsp.rst

 .. note::

-    Note that the ``sq`` type has more integer bits than the native audio sample format (which only has 1 integer bit), because the calculations span approximately ``(-30..30)``, which would overflow 1 integer bit, as we'll see during simulation.
+    Note that the ``sq`` type has more integer bits than the native audio sample format (which only has 1 integer bit), because the Lorenz calculations span approximately ``(-30..30)``, which would overflow 1 integer bit, as we'll see during simulation.

 .. note::

-    Be careful when picking fixed-point types, as one ECP5 multiplier takes a maximum width of 18 bits - if your type is larger, more multipliers might be consumed than you expect.
+    Be careful when picking fixed-point types, as **one ECP5 multiplier takes a maximum width of 18 bits** - if your type is larger, more multipliers might be consumed than you expect.

 For calculating each iteration and scaling the outputs, we'll need 2 more constants: